MISP/misp-rfc/misp-galaxy-format/raw.md

 A cluster is composed of a value (**MUST**), a description (**OPTIONAL**) and metadata (**OPTIONAL**).

-Clusters are represented as a json dictionary.
+Clusters are represented as a JSON [@!RFC4627] dictionary.

 ## Overview

 The MISP galaxy format uses the JSON [@!RFC4627] format.
 Each galaxy is represented as a JSON object with meta information including the following fields: name, uuid, description, version, type, authors, source, values.

-name defines teh name of the galaxy.
-The name is represented as a string and **MUST** be present. +uuid represents the Universally Unique IDentifier (UUID) [@!RFC4122] of the object reference.
+name defines the name of the galaxy.
+The name is represented as a string and **MUST** be present.
+The uuid represents the Universally Unique IDentifier (UUID) [@!RFC4122] of the object reference.
 The uuid **MUST** be preserved.
 For any updates or transfer of the same object reference.
 UUID version 4 is **RECOMMENDED** when assigning it to a new object reference and **MUST** be present.
 The description is represented as a string and **MUST** be present.
 The uuid is represented as a string and **MUST** be present.
 The version is represented as a decimal and **MUST** be present.
 The source is represented as a string and **MUST** be present.
 Authors are represented as an array containing one or more author and **MUST** be present.

 Values are represented as an array containing one or more value and **MUST** be present.
 Values defines all values available in the galaxy.